EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 The three numbers correspond to fractions of (red, green, blue).
 Thus, if a band has no _d_ character it will be black;
 it will be red with 100% majority _d_ character and green with 100% minority _d_ character.

-The figure shows clearly which bands have majority and minority  _d_ character.
-The colors nicely elucidate the following points:
+Colors are extremely helpful to interpret the bands in the Figure.
+It shows clearly which bands have majority and minority  _d_ character.
+Note the following points:

 + the highly dispersive band between &Gamma; and A in the window (-2,0) eV, is black, indicating its _sp_ character.
   You can see traces of it near &Gamma; at around -0.5 eV, it increases as _k_ moves away from &Gamma;.